Subbus Kitchen

 Frying Bitter Gourd

-• Heat 3 tbsp of oil in a pan.
+• Heat 3 tablespoon of oil in a pan.
 Add sliced bitter gourd pieces along with turmeric powder.

 • Fry in medium flame till the bitter Gourd becomes slightly brown.
 Make sure to stir occasionally to prevent the bitter gourd slices to get burnt.